N35N0M/pully/README.md

 This is self-contained in the repo, and required no extra running services if you are using Github (and could be easily extended to Gitlab/other Git vendors with a CI platform).

 ## Getting started
-1. Create a dedicated slack channel for pully to post to, note down its channel ID..
+1. Create a dedicated slack channel for pully to post to, note down its channel ID.
+You can find this by opening the slack channel in your browser.
+The URL should have format `something.slack.com/client/<clientid>/<channelid>`
-2. Generate a slack token with permission to write to this channel, and nothin else.
+2. Generate a slack token with permission to write to this channel, and nothing else preferrably (not read either).
 3. Configure your repo's secrets:
     - `PULLY_SLACK_CHANNEL`: The channel id of the channel you made in step 1.
     - `PULLY_SLACK_TOKEN`: The slack token with permission to post to only `PULLY_SLACK_CHANNEL`, that you made in step 2.